Heaven Knows (The Pretty Reckless song): Commercial performance

 "Heaven Knows" became the Pretty Reckless' first single to top a Billboard chart.
 It was their first entry on the Mainstream Rock Songs chart and spent three consecutive weeks at number one, becoming the most successful song of 2014 on the chart.
 It was the second song by a female-fronted band to top the Mainstream Rock Songs chart in 24 years.
 After the song's success on US mainstream rock radio stations, it was finally serviced to modern rock radio where it also became the band's first entry on the Alternative Songs chart, peaking at number 20.
 The song failed to enter the Billboard Hot 100, instead reaching number 14 on the Bubbling Under Hot 100 Singles chart.
 The song was also the band's first entry on the Canadian Hot 100, peaking at number 48.

 The single debuted at number 151 on the UK Singles Chart for the week ending March 1, 2014.
 It entered the top 100 at number 95 in its third week on the chart, and in its fifth week, it peaked at number 61 with 3,737 copies sold.
 "Heaven Knows" also became the band's second number-one song on the UK Rock & Metal Singles Chart.

 "Heaven Knows" became the band's first song to chart in New Zealand and France, reaching numbers 38 and 158, respectively.

+The single was certified platinum in both the United States and Canada, and gold in New Zealand.